Vanuan/Parse-Wiki-Infobox/README.md

-## Parse Wiki Infobox
+##  Wiki Infobox Fetcher

-This is a library that helps to parse MediaWiki template parameters.

-Such as Wikipedia's infoboxes or SNPedia's genotypes
+This is a library that helps to parse MediaWiki template parameters, such as Wikipedia's infoboxes or SNPedia's genotypes or any other MediaWiki template.

 ## Examples of usage

+SNPedia:

     var domain = 'bots.SNPedia.com',
         templateName = 'genotype',